 These roasted mushrooms make an easy and delicious appetizer that comes together quickly and without much work.
 The highlight of this recipe is a whipped chive garlic butter that works great in a number of other dishes as well.

-This recipe is a (modest) start.
-Chive garlic butter.
-It’s delicious and goes well on seafood, steaks, potatoes, you name it.
-You don’t only have to put it on roasted mushrooms, but it is great on those too, of course.
-Serve the butter slightly softened for maximum flavor.
+Chive garlic butter is a great addition for anything from seafood to steaks, potatoes, squash, you name it.
+You don’t have to put it on roasted mushrooms, but it is great on those too, of course.

 Roasted Mushrooms with Chive Garlic Butter

 - 3 tablespoons unsalted butter, softened

 - 1 small garlic clove, minced or pressed

 - Heat the oven to 400 degrees F.